JabariD/backend-projects/typescript/elevator-simulator/README.md

 ##### Elevator
 The elevator will use a queue data structure = people on the elevator.
-(INSIDE QUEUE) The elevator will use another queue data structure = people on the outside of the elevator who have pressed the button.
+(INSIDE QUEUE) Each floor will have a queue data structure = people on the outside of the elevator who have pressed the button.
 (OUTSIDE QUEUE)
 The elevator will use a Min Heap (going up) and Max Heap (going down) depending if it's going UP or DOWN = it's current destinations.

 The elevator will start on Floor 0.
-- The basic behavior of the elevator is: Go to the next person on the OUTSIDE QUEUE and enqueue them to the INSIDE QUEUE.
+- The basic behavior of the elevator is: Go to the next person on this floor's OUTSIDE QUEUE and enqueue them to the INSIDE QUEUE if they are going up.
 - Depending on the directon, it gets it's next destination by Min Heap or Max Heap.
 As the elevator passes each Floor that the Elevator travels by, it will check if this Floor's Desired Direction is the same as it's going.
 If yes, then allow every one on this floor onto the INSIDE QUEUE and insert into Min Heap.

 So in summary: